-Obesity affects more than 50 percent of the U.S. population, according to recent figures from the Centers for Disease Control.
+Overweight and obesity affect more than 50 percent of the U.S. population, according to recent figures from the Centers for Disease Control.
 There is a critical need for effective weight management programs that integrate all the factors that contribute to obesity.
-A university environment can facilitate multidisciplinary, collaborative approaches combining research and community outreach.
+A university environment can facilitate multi-disciplinary, collaborative approaches combining research and community outreach.
 At the University of Arizona, researchers in the College of Agriculture and Life Sciences, and the College of Medicine, are working together to develop and test a sound, scientifically-based weight loss program.